Camzyos (Mavacamten)

 Storage

-Store Camzyos in a cool, dry place away from moisture, heat, and sunlight.
-Do not store in the bathroom, near a sink, in the car, or on window sills.
-Keep out of sight and reach of children.
-Do not use after the expiry date on the package.
+Store Camzyos in a cool, dry place away from moisture and heat.
+Keep it out of reach of children and do not use after the expiry date.

 Overdose Information